Position

 Average Salary: $32,521

-Adoration Home Health and Hospice offers Home Health Care Provider jobs with a focus on end-of-life care.
-They provide essential services to clients in their homes.
-They operate in several states, including North Carolina, Tennessee, and Virginia.
+Adoration Home Health and Hospice provides Home Health Care Provider jobs with a focus on end-of-life care.
+They offer hospice and home health services to clients.
+They serve various locations across the United States.

 How to earn more as a Home Health Care Provider?

-• Certifications: Gaining additional certifications can boost earning potential.
-Certifications in areas like CPR, first aid, or specialized care can make a provider more valuable.
+• Certifications: Obtain relevant certifications to increase earning potential.
+Certifications in CPR, first aid, and specialized care can make a provider more attractive to employers.

 How's the job market for a Home Health Care Provider in the US?